Thought Flow Nets: From Single Predictions to Trains of Model Thought: Thought Flow Networks

-In order to design a method that generates sequences of consecutive, interdependent predictions, we take inspiration from philosophy, concretely from Hegel's dialectics which describes how views or definitions of concepts evolve in a process of contradictions.
-Besides its philosophical relevance, Hegel's dialectics has been related to various fields before, such as cognitive sciences (e.g., \cite{riegel_dialectic_1973}), neuroscience (e.g., \cite{boonstra_dialectics_2019}) or optimization (e.g., \cite{kadioglu_dialectic_2009}).
+To give models the opportunity to reflect and refine their predictions, we take inspiration from Hegel's dialectics.
+Dialectics, in general, describes an argumentative method involving opposing sides \cite{maybee_hegels_2020}.
+What distinguishes Hegel's dialectic from other dialectics is that in his dialectic, the opposing sides are views or definitions while, e.g., in Platon's dialectic the opposing sides are people \cite{maybee_hegels_2020}.
+Besides its philosophical relevance, Hegel's dialectics has been related to various fields before, such as cognitive sciences \cite{riegel_dialectic_1973}, neuroscience \cite{boonstra_dialectics_2019} or optimization \cite{kadioglu_dialectic_2009}.

+In the following, we will briefly introduce the three \textit{moments} of Hegel's dialectics and distinguish it from the thesis-antithesis-synthesis triad before we use them to derive our thought flow concept in the following section.

-\paragraph{Three moments of dialectics} In his dialectical method, Hegel distinguishes three moments: the \textit{moment of understanding}, the \textit{dialectical moment} and the \textit{speculative moment}.\footnote{These moments are often compared to the thesis-antithesis-synthesis triad, which was popularized by Heinrich Moritz Chalybäus, but cannot necessarily be equated to it as argued by, e.g., Mueller in \cite{mueller_hegel_1958}.} The moment of understanding refers to the initial, ``seemingly stable'' view or definition.
-In the second moment, this supposed stability is lost due to the definition's one-sidedness or restrictedness and the initial determination \textit{sublates} itself into its own negation.
+\paragraph{Three Moments.} Hegel's dialectics distinguishes three moments: (i) the \textit{moment of understanding}, (ii) the \textit{dialectical moment}, and (iii) the \textit{speculative moment}.
+The moment of understanding refers to the initial, ``seemingly stable'' view.
+In the second moment, this supposed stability is lost due to the view's one-sidedness or restrictedness and the initial determination \textit{sublates} itself into its own negation.
 The speculative moment unifies the first two determinations by negating the contradiction \cite{maybee_hegels_2020}.

-In the following, we present our proposed formalization of these three moments with respect to classification models.
+\paragraph{Thesis-Antithesis-Synthesis Triads.} The three moments are often compared to a thesis-antithesis-synthesis triad, which was popularized by Heinrich Moritz Chalybäus, but \textit{cannot} necessarily be equated to it as argued by, e.g., Mueller~\shortcite{mueller_hegel_1958}.
+While the thesis-antithesis-synthesis triad can suggest the notion of a ``one pass'' process, the dialectical process in Hegel's dialectic does not have to end after a single iteration, but can go through several iterations \cite{maybee_hegels_2020}.\footnote{A particular example of such an iterative process within Hegel's work can be found in the dialectical development of Hegel’s logic regarding the concepts of ``Abstract Purpose'' and ``Realized Purpose'' \cite{maybee_hegels_2020}.} The possibility for iteration is an essential property of our thought flow